Odditorium or Warlords of Mars: Reception

 Critics were divided on their opinion of the album.
 The Guardian wrote, "The Dandy Warhols seem to knock out great music as easily as getting out of bed.
 Their fifth album further expands their palette of effortless cool", calling it "their best yet."
 Drowned in Sound called it "an album full of creative magic and songwriting gems."
 Trouser Press wrote: "Odditorium is the Dandys' magnum opus, a sprawling, rambling but somehow coherent result of the ambitions developed on previous albums".

 AllMusic, on the other hand, called it "half inspired, half-embarrassing and completely self-indulgent."
 Pitchfork gave the album an exceptionally low 1.2/10 rating, writing "only the truly earless would mistake this assortment of bloated in-jokes and interminable, sub-song drones for some kind of masterpiece."
-Alternative Press wrote, "Basically, Odditorium sounds like a giant "f**k you" to [their] record label."
+Alternative Press wrote, "Basically, Odditorium sounds like a giant "fuck you" to [their] record label."
 The album appeared at number 242 in the Village Voice annual Pazz and Jop critics poll.

-Frontman Courtney Taylor-Taylor once called the album "definitely the strongest we've ever made", though would later state it was "a f**k you record.
+Frontman Courtney Taylor-Taylor once called the album "definitely the strongest we've ever made", though would later state it was "a f**k(sic) you record.
 Drop us, please, we want off your label."